watari3/GitBucket-Wiki/Setup-Jenkins-GitHub-Branch-Source-plugin.md

   - Keep only the **Discover branches** behavior and select the `all branches` strategy
   - Check the **Project Recognizers** section: you should have a **Pipeline Jenkinsfile** record with `Jenkinsfile` value for the `Script Path` field
 - At **the Scan Organization Triggers**
-  - Uncheck the `Periodically if not otherwise run` checkbox
+  - ⚠️ Check the `Periodically if not otherwise run` checkbox, and set to **1 minute** (because currently the web-hook seems not working correctly°
 - Save

 ## Return to the `hello` repository